cmu-delphi/covidcast-indicators/_template_python/INDICATOR_DEV_GUIDE.md

    * This converts dense output to a diff and reduces the size of each update.
 7. Deliver the CSV output files to the `receiving/` directory on the API server.

+Adding a new indicator typically means implementing steps 1-3.
+Step 4 is included via the function ` create_export_csv`.
+Steps 5 (the validator), 6 (the archive differ) and 7 (acquisition) are all handled by runners in production.
 ## Step 0: Keep revision history (important!)

 If the data provider doesn’t provide or it is unclear if they provide historical versions of the data, immediately set up a script (bash, Python, etc) to automatically (e.g. cron) download the data every day and save locally with versioning.